Promoting good financial governance in Tanzania

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Finance and Planning

-The public finance system is strengthened in accordance with good financial governance principles, specifically transparency, efficiency and accountability.
+Tanzania’s public finance system is strengthened in accordance with the principles of good financial governance, specifically transparency, efficiency, and accountability.